ConnorNusser/CustomDSPYListComp/README.md

 ### What would you do differently if you had more time?
-Another thing I thought of adding if this was a real world scenario is you could use multiple channels, (my mention of  concurrency).
-The base problem being, if you push elements randomly into the channel it'll be hard to know whats the "top 100" because, maybe a set of ips got "unlucky", and all got separated so it may not look like a potential top 100.
+Another thing I thought of adding if this was integrated into a live system is you could use multiple channels, (my mention of  concurrency).
+The base problem is, if you push elements randomly into the channel it'll be hard to know what the "top 100" is because, maybe a set of ips got "unlucky", and all got separated so it may not look like a potential top 100.

 But what I would do is divide the IpAddresses into sets